Marc Hazelton

 Marc Alexander Hazelton (born 17 October 1980) is a former English cricketer.
 Hazelton was a right-handed batsman who bowled right-arm medium-fast.
 He was born at Cuckfield, Sussex.

-Hazelton represented the Sussex Cricket Board in a single List A match against Shropshire in the 2nd round of the 2001 Cheltenham & Gloucester Trophy, but he was pretty bad.
+Hazelton represented the Sussex Cricket Board in a single List A match against Shropshire in the 2nd round of the 2001 Cheltenham & Gloucester Trophy.

 In 2002, he played a single first-class match for Durham UCCE against Nottinghamshire.
 In his only first-class match, he scored 16 runs at a batting average of 8.00, with a high score of 11.
 In the field he took 2 catches.